akthammomani/Customers-Segmentation-Kmeans-Clustering-Tableau/README.md

   * **Elbow Method using Distortion from Scipy** confirms that the <code>**elbow point k=3**</code> so the <code>**best k will be=4**</code> (plot starts descending much more slowly after k=3)
   * **Elbow Method using Inertia from kmeans** confirms that the <code>**elbow point k=3**</code> so the <code>**best k will be=4**</code> (plot starts descending much more slowly after k=3)
   * Unfortunately, **Elbow Method using Sum of Squares - SSE** , this plot doesn’t show a real clear “elbow point”, which means it is not straightforward to find the number of clusters using this Sum-of-Squares (SSE) Method. however, from above we can see that <code>k=3 is our most obvious elbow point</code>, Thus <code>best option for K will be 4</code> **(plot starts descending much more slowly after k=3).**
+  * Again, The Silhouette Method, there does not appear to be a clear way to find best K in this method, which means it is not straightforward to find the number of clusters using this method. however, from above we can see <code>k=10, 3 and 9 </code>are our best option for now **(Closest to 1 = best Silhouette Score, but clearly Silhouette Scores are relatively small suggesting we have a weak structure!!!)**